Nikstar-1/Employee-Tracker/README.md

 In this homework assignment, My challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.

+A video demonstration can be found on the following link: https://drive.google.com/file/d/1ZZi_AWocDF4PSqo_AABmACAxHapqBIBj/view

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Screenshots: